piyuhmakwanacode/git_hindi/readme.md

-# Iam leqarnm from chai our code
+# Iam learn from chai our code

 ## Install